hedyhli/outline.nvim/README.md

     winblend = 0
   },

-  -- These keymaps can be a string or a table for multiple keys keymaps = {
+  -- These keymaps can be a string or a table for multiple keys.
+  -- Set to `{}` to disable.
+(Using 'nil' will fallback to default keys) keymaps = {
     show_help = '?',
     close = {"<Esc>", "q"},